IACR/latex-submit/webapp/compiler/README.md

 2. cd to the webapp directory and execute the command:
 ```
-docker build -t debian-slim-texlive2022 .
+docker build -t debian-slim-texlive .
 ```
 (note the dot at the end).
-This will build the docker image from `Dockerfile` and tag it as `debian-slim-texlive2022`.
+This will build the docker image from `Dockerfile` and tag it as `debian-slim-texlive`.

 3. for a test run, use `python3 runner.py`.